-ASX Clear fully discloses its Operating Rules and Procedures to participants, and publicly discloses its rules and a range of additional relevant information on its risk management procedures (CCP Standard 20.1).
+ASX Clear fully discloses its Operating Rules and Procedures to participants, and publicly discloses its rules, guidance on its rules and a range of additional relevant information on its risk management procedures.
+ASX provides links to information that is subject to disclosure requirements from a central location on its public website (CCP Standard 20.1).
 This includes information regarding the process of novation, and general descriptions of system design and the roles and obligations of ASX Clear and its participants (CCP Standards 20.2, 20.3).
 ASX Clear provides new participants with comprehensive documentation, and verifies their understanding of their responsibilities as participants; existing participants are also provided with education on their obligations where required (CCP Standard 20.4).
-ASX has published its response to the CPSS-IOSCO Disclosure Framework and plans to periodically update and enhance this document where appropriate (CCP Standard 20.5).
-During the Assessment period ASX redesigned its website, providing links to information that is subject to disclosure requirements from a central location.
+ASX has updated its published response to the CPMI-IOSCO Disclosure Framework and plans to periodically review and enhance this document where appropriate (CCP Standard 20.5).